Mountain View High School Oracle Editorial Policy

 Policy for letters to the editor

-Letters to editor will be printed in the opinion section of the newspaper or on the website.
-Letters to the editor should not exceed 300 words, must be signed and must include the writer’s address and phone number (which will be verified by an Oracle staff member to determine the authenticity of the writer).
+Letters to editor will be printed in the opinion section of the newspaper or on the website pending approval by the Oracle editorial board.
+Letters to the editor should not exceed 500 words, must be signed and must include the writer’s address and phone number (which will be verified by an Oracle staff member to determine the authenticity of the writer).
 No material will be printed where content is obscene, invasive of others’ privacy, encouraging physical disruption of school activities, and/or implies libel.
 The Oracle editorial board reserves the right to withhold a letter or column or other submission and/OR return it for revision if it contains constitutionally unprotected speech or grammatical errors that could hamper its meaning.

 The Oracle web team hopes to launch meaningful online discussions about topics of interest and importance and therefore encourages reader comments, however web editors will review all reader comments prior to publication.
 Abusive comments, comments containing obscene language or comments promoting a business or product will not be published.
 Comments criticizing or complimenting the Oracle will be published if they do not violate restrictions mentioned above.
 Oracle requests that readers register with their real name when leaving a comment.
 Editors will not edit comments.